Forgiveness

 Matthew 6:14-15 – “If you forgive those who sin against you, your heavenly Father will forgive you.
 But if you refuse to forgive others, your Father will not forgive your sins.

 Matthew 18:21-22 – Then Peter came up and said to him, “Lord, how often will my brother sin against me, and I forgive him?
 As many as seven times?”
 Jesus said to him, “I do not say to you seven times, but seventy times seven.”
-(Some translations say 77 times but the point is, it is more than 7!)

-Jesus goes on to tell the parable of the king who forgave his servant who of an enormous debt.
+Jesus goes on to tell the parable of the king who forgave his servant of an enormous debt.
 But the servant did not forgive someone in his life who owed him a fraction of what he owed the king.
 When the king found out, he reinstated the debt and put the man in prison until he could repay all of it.

-Jesus set the ultimate example of forgiveness by dying for our sins before we ever knew we needed a savior.
+Jesus was serious about forgiveness.
+There is no “grey area” when it comes to this.
+He set the ultimate example of forgiveness by dying for our sins before we ever knew we needed a savior:

-“But God shows his love for us in that while we were still sinners, Christ died for us.
-Romans 5:8
+Romans 5:8 – “But God shows his love for us in that while we were still sinners, Christ died for us.

-Especially when you’ve been hurt.
-Forgiveness may take time and sometimes your relationship is altered because of the hurt.
+We receive forgiveness for our sins the moment we ask God for it.
+But our human relationships may take more time and maybe some hard work, especially when you’ve been hurt.
+Sometimes your relationship is altered because of the hurt.
 But other times God calls us to forgive and offer friendship – to love our enemies.

-But sometimes God calls us to love even that person and wants us to offer complete reconciliation and restoration.
-In some cases God can use this very thing to show that person His agape love – no strings attached.
+In some cases God can use your situation to show the person who hurt you His agape love – a love with no strings attached.
 No prerequisites.
 Just pure, unconditional, relentless love.

 Ephesians 4:32 – Be kind to one another, tender hearted, forgiving one another just as God in Christ forgave you, so you too must forgive one another.